 Located 15 minutes from downtown (and 30 minutes from Arakur), this tasty restaurant at the Los Cauquenes hotel, offers a fantastic view of the Beagle Channel and surrounding mountains while enjoying your meal.
 Comfortable soft white blankets are offered to keep you warm if you are feeling chilly.

-TIP: Step out onto the deck before your meal to capture the beautiful light and the mountain reflections in the Beagle Channel or grab a drink on the enclosed glass patio of the hotel bar.
+TOP TIP: Step out onto the deck before your meal to capture the beautiful light and the mountain reflections in the Beagle Channel or grab a drink on the enclosed glass patio of the hotel bar.

 - Corn soup with hot sauce